Holy Name of Jesus Catholic School

 Holy Name of Jesus Catholic School (HNJ) is a Catholic private day school in Indialantic, Florida.
 The school is part of the parish of the Holy Name of Jesus and under the control of the Diocese of Orlando.
 Annual tuition in 2002 was $2350 for parishioners.

 Teaching and facilities

 The school teaches grades Pre-Kindergarten through 8th grade.
 HNJ School is accredited by the Florida Catholic Conference.
-The principal is Mary Ann Irwin.
-There is an enrollment of 255 students, from preschool at 3 years through 8th grade.
+The principal is Jesse De Leon.
+There is an enrollment of 280 students, from preschool at 2.5 years through 8th grade.

 HNJ teaches the basic subjects of History, Math, and English, Art, Music, Computers, Spanish, and Physical education.

-There are 28 classrooms including science lab, library, music and art room.
-There are at least four multimedia computers in every classroom, all networked internally and hooked up to the Internet, two mobile iPad labs and there is also a computer lab with 30 computers with Internet access.
-Middle school students work from Samsung Galaxy Note tablets in every class, with many textbooks now coming to the digital format.
+There are 28 classrooms including science lab, STREAM Lab, Mac Lab, Tech Lab, music and art room.
+There are interactive boards in every classroom, all networked internally and hooked up to the Internet, two mobile iPad labs and there is also a computer lab with 30 computers with Internet access.
+Middle school students work from Chromebooks in every class, with many textbooks now coming to the digital format.
 Teaching in all grade levels integrates technology into the curriculum.